 The best known of these records is the list compiled by Oskar Stapf, the city archivist, in 1962.
 See

 Research in public and private, family archives, as well as in the databases made available in the increasing number of genealogical websites (such as Ancestry.com and MyHeritage, etc), are allowing us to identify and document the presence of the Jewish citizens of Themar.
-At present, October 2015, the number of Jews who were born or died in Themar or who lived for some significant period of time in the small city is over 370.
+At present, September 2015, the number of Jews who were born or died in Themar or who lived for some significant period of time in the small city is 336.
 The full list is available here.

 - Some individuals bear the name of families associated with Themar and may well be members of those families but as yet we don’t know the exact family link; we know, for example, from Oskar Stapf’s 1962 list that Alfred Wather had three children but as yet we cannot actually name those children.

 - Other individuals have links to existing families as cousins or as employees: Edith Wertheim of Walldorf, for example, was nanny to Elly Plaut and her daughter, Hanna, born in 1935.
 We can locate Edith within her own family in Walldorf and follow her journey out of Germany to the United States in 1939 and subsequent marriage.
 Hanna Isner was a niece of the Ernst Gassenheimer family.